-Yorkshire and Humber AHSN is leading, nationally and regionally, the transformation of how the prevention of Atrial Fibrillation (AF) related stroke is achieved.
-By scaling up and spreading AF related stroke prevention strategies across the region and the country we will see care improved at pace and scale.
+Yorkshire and Humber AHSN is leading the transformation of how the prevention of Atrial Fibrillation (AF) related stroke is achieved across the region.
+By scaling up and spreading AF related stroke prevention strategies across the region we will see care improved at pace and scale.

 How are we helping?

 Across Yorkshire and Humber we are capitalising on exemplars of effectiveness such as the West Yorkshire Healthy Futures Stroke Programme, West of England AHSN’s “Don’t wait to anticoagulate” programme and the locally produced Community Pharmacy AF consultation resource to bring about the improvements in care.
-We have built a programme that has the flexibility to build in the innovations in AF developed by AHSNs across the country.
+We have built a programme that has the flexibility to build on the innovations in AF, which have been developed by AHSNs across the country.
 Examples of which can be found here.

 The Expected Impact

-- We are recruiting CCGs from across Yorkshire & Humber to take part in our innovative programme of stroke prevention.
-More details can be found in this presentation.
+- We are recruiting GP practices from across Yorkshire & Humber to take part in our innovative programme of stroke prevention.
+Details of how to get started can be found in this presentation.

 - We are supporting the roll out of mobile ECG devices funded by NHS England.
 Any health or social care provider in the Yorkshire & Humber region that wishes to obtain and use one of the mobile ECG devices can enquire here.

 Atrial Fibrillation webinar discussing our AF project and how to monitor patients with this condition.